How to start a cleaning business: step-by-step guide

 Why start a cleaning service?

-- Physical demands: Cleaning work requires stamina and physical fitness
+- Physical demands: cleaning requires stamina and consistent physical effort

-- Market competition: Many established players compete on price
+- Market competition: established businesses often compete on price alone

 To succeed as a cleaning business owner, focus on: